 8. It's prohibited to talk loudly inside the cave chambers to avoid disturbing the bats.

-While joining a tour in Underground River is a unique experience in itself, there are a lot more must-visit spots to see when in Sabang.
+While joining a tour in Underground River is a unique experience in itself, there are a lot more must-visit spots to see and activities and tours to try when in Sabang.
 Here are some of the incredible attractions you shouldn't miss:

 There are many tourist spots in Palawan, but what makes Sabang's X-Zipline a worthy stopover is its breathtaking view of the mountains and the open sea.
 Going to the zipline is an adventure in itself since it's a half-hour trek from the mangroves up the tiny mountain where the zipline starts.